microsoft/reverse-proxy/docs/config.md

 Updates:

-Config reload for gateway routes, backends, and endpoints already works.
+Config reload for proxy routes, backends, and endpoints already works.
 You edit appsettings.json and it automatically reloads and reconfigures the routes.
-Note the config change notification usually gets fired twice and logs "Applying gateway configs" each time, but the change diff logic prevents an unnecessary update the second time.
+Note the config change notification usually gets fired twice and logs "Applying proxy configs" each time, but the change diff logic prevents an unnecessary update the second time.
 We may still want to do some debounce detection to prevent extra config diffs, but that's lower priority.

 @halter73 raised the question of how much effort we put in to make the kestrel reload atomic with the routing reload?
 Conceptually it makes sense to keep the two in sync, but pragmatically it's quite difficult as there's no connection between the two systems.
 They'd be reacting to the same change notification event in serial and requests in flight may see one set of changes without the other.
 We discussed this in the weekly sync and decided that since kestrel endpoint changes will be a less common scenario we won't initually worry about the atomicity here until we have customer feedback that demonstrates issues.